mkdocstrings/griffe/docs/downstream-projects.md

 ## quartodoc

 [quartodoc](https://machow.github.io/quartodoc/) lets you quickly generate Python package API reference documentation using Markdown and [Quarto](https://quarto.org/). quartodoc is designed as an alternative to [Sphinx](https://www.sphinx-doc.org/en/master/).
 It uses Griffe to load API data and parse docstrings in order to render HTML documentation, just like [mkdocstrings-python](https://mkdocstrings.github.io/python/), but for Quarto instead of Mkdocs.

+## since-cutoff

+[since-cutoff](https://github.com/MohammadHijjawi97/since-cutoff) checks which of a project's pinned dependencies changed their public API after a coding model's training cutoff, which is where the model tends to write outdated code.
+It uses Griffe to statically load each dependency twice, at the release that was current at the cutoff and at the pinned release, then runs `find_breaking_changes` on the two versions to find removed objects, removed or newly required parameters, and other breakages.